 But this is what low-savers (and non-savers) are really doing: They're spending their retirement now -- which may mean they won't be able to retire at all.
 Buy that Coach purse now, or buy time in retirement tomorrow.
 Take a Carnival cruise this year, or take time off several years from now.
 Those are the choices you have to make.
 Building a nest egg isn't a decision of whether to consume, but when to consume.
 Do it now, and you won't be able to do it later without having to work for a paycheck.

 3. Having no clue about how much to save.
-According to the 2005 Retirement Confidence Survey from the Employee Benefits Research Institute, 60% of workers have not calculated how much they need to retire.
+According to the 2007 Retirement Confidence Survey from the Employee Benefits Research Institute, only 43% of workers have calculated how much they need to retire.
 But you can't get to where you want to go if you don't know how to get there.
-(A free trial subscription to my Motley Fool Rule Your Retirement service is a good place to start.)
+You need a plan.
+(A free 30-day trial to my Motley Fool Rule Your Retirement service is one good place to start.)

 4. Spending your retirement savings too fast.
 If you've made it to retirement, congrats!
 You've amassed enough money to create your own portfolio-generated paycheck.
 Excellent work.